fssa-batch3/gowtham.sathyamoorthy__web_project/README.md

 Scenario 1: Successfully add car details to card
 Steps:

 Log in as a Admin.

+a.
 Navigate to the car listing page.

+b.
 Select a car details to add to card.

+c.
 Click the "Add to list" button.

 Expected Result:
 The car is added to the customer's card.